TACC-Cloud/summer-institute-2020-tapis/block1/tapis-systems.md

 ### Keys retrival
 Login to stampede2.tacc.utexas.edu using using TACC credentials and MFA token <br/>
 Before you start working on the storage system definition please make sure that your public key is placed in the authorized keys file on Stampede2. <br/>
+authorized_keys file should be in the ~/.ssh folder <br/>
-Keep the public key and private key handy (you can copy them in a notepad for the time being and then delete), these are required for crafting the system definition.
+Keep the public key and private key handy (you can copy them in a notepad for the time being and delete them later), these are required for crafting the system definition.
 For private key, it is recommended to get a one liner private key using the command below.

 ```
 awk -v ORS='\\n' '1' private_key_name